 That was a possibility, but it was a remote one.
 Why would he go off on his own?
 It was too windy to enjoy the beach today.
 And although he traveled all over the world for business, she'd never heard of him meeting anyone in Rio de Janeiro.

 Besides, he'd planned this trip for their thirteenth anniversary because he wanted to spend quality time as a family.
 She couldn't imagine he was working, not when this vacation was supposed to be about starting over, about saving their troubled marriage.
 He'd said he wouldn't take one call.
 If he'd made that promise just to her, maybe she wouldn't have relied on it.
 He'd said such things before and hadn't followed through.
 But he'd also promised their daughter, and he and Alexa were very close.
-So…where was he?
+So

 Sophia gazed down at the water itself.
 Had he fallen overboard and drowned in the choppy Atlantic?